Alcohol Abuse Counselling

 About Our Alcohol Abuse Treatment Program

 Our treatment process includes an initial 1-2 sessions which involve gathering as much background information as possible about you, including strengths, available coping network and tools, challenges, as well as information about your alcohol use.
 Information is gathered to know about all parts of you, not just your relationship with alcohol.
 From this, we will discuss what therapies and treatment options are available and fit best for your needs.
 This will be the foundation of creating a treatment plan.
 Alcohol use counselling is about much more than just your consumption of substances, as alcohol use starts to increase for a variety of reasons and there will be many areas of life that you can start to address to support a reduction in alcohol use, such as relationships, feelings processing, physical health, sleep hygiene, and more.
-Discussion and exploration of other mental health issues, including depression and anxiety, will also be built into the treatment plan as these are common parts of alcohol abuse and Addiction.
+Discussion and exploration of other mental health issues, including depression and anxiety, will also be built into the treatment plan as these are common parts of alcohol abuse and dependence.

 Paige Abbott has been trained in Cognitive Behavioral Therapy (CBT) as well as Acceptance and Commitment Therapy (ACT) and incorporates elements of multiple types of therapy into her sessions.
 This includes solution-focused therapy, motivational interviewing, and Twelve-Step Facilitation.
 Follow-up appointments generally involve a check-in to see presenting issues and immediate things that have come up that you may want to process, follow-up on any suggestions provided in past appointments to get an idea of progress as well as roadblocks that are coming up, followed by a more in-depth exploration of challenges, patterns, and coping.
 Sessions are active and engaged as Paige likes to ask lots of questions and provide reflections, challenges, and psychoeducation along the way.
 At any point, if the therapeutic approach or goals need to be changed, please speak up and this will be processed.
 Sessions come from a non-judgmental, compassionate, empathetic place.